wpernath/ocpdev-book/chapter3/Chapter 3- Packaging with Helm and Kubernetes Operators.md

 However, as soon as you need more influence over the creation and maintenance of your application and its associated resources, think about building an Operator.
 Fortunately, the Operator SDK and the documentation help you with the first steps.

 ## Summary
 This chapter has described how to build images.
 You've learned more about the various command-line tools (`skopeo`, `podman`, `buildah` etc.).
 You also saw how to create a Helm Chart and a Kubernetes Operator.
-And you should be able to decide when to use each tool.
+And you should know how to decide when to use each tool.

 The next chapter of this book will talk about Tekton pipelines as a form of internal distribution.